homjxi0e/Privilege-escalation-Mafia/README.md

    * Here You're going to gain a lot of useful info.
 This framework shows real-time privilege escalation bugs and teach you a lot of basisc of the privilege escalation.

-   * The framework also provides the tools and the requirements needed to make it easy for you to understand.
+   * The framework also provides the tools and the requirements needed to make it easy for you to learn.

    * Find the useful information for privilege escalation by (just) browsing the framework pages.